Updated: Feb 1

-It is currently December, a time of year that is meant to be chilly with snow on the ground.
-I am living in New York, a place that would normally be dusted in snow at this time of year.
+It is currently December, a time of year that is meant to be chilly with snow on the ground - I'm living in New York, a place that would normally be dusted in snow at this time of year.
 Instead of having snow, we are having warmer and warmer days.
 I barely need to wear layers to go outside.
-I hear conversations daily about how there should be snow or it should be colder than it is, almost always does the conversation end with the conclusion that it must be climate change.
+I hear conversations daily about how there should be snow or it should be colder than it is and almost always does the conversation end with the conclusion that it must be climate change.

 Greenhouse gas emissions, both a natural and man-made effect, are at an all time high.
-With humans desperate for fuel and profitable goods we are cutting down mass amounts of trees and destroying countless lands.
-Deforestation is now contributing 11% of greenhouse gas emissions alone.
+With humans desperate for fuel and profitable goods, they are cutting down mass amounts of trees and destroying countless lands.
+Deforestation is now contributing 11% of all greenhouse gas emissions alone.

 Polar ice sheets are shrinking at a detrimental rate, with over 400 billion tons of ice melting since 1993.
 The effect this has on the environment for polar bears and penguins is disastrous.
-Many polar bears are starving and malnourished, they are on their way to being on the endangered list since their population is steadily decreasing.
+Many polar bears are starving and malnourished; they are sadly on their way to being on the endangered list as their population is steadily decreasing.

-It may seem as though these climate changes are only effecting wildlife, but it is quite the opposite.
+It may seem as though these climate changes are only affecting wildlife, but it is quite the opposite.
 Climate change is bringing about extreme weather conditions, including droughts, floods, wildfires, heat waves, and cold fronts.
-These events are effecting more than 11% of the worlds population, which is more than 800 million people.
-Homes and resources are being burned, environments meant for the cold are warming up and changing living conditions, families are being washed away in floods.
+These events are affecting more than 11% of the world's population, which is more than 800 million people.
+Homes and resources are being burned; environments meant for the cold are warming up and changing living conditions; families are being washed away in floods.
 Each year the repercussions of climate change on people worsens and intensifies.
 If people continue to ignore climate change and do not make lifestyle changes then the effects on the earth will become irreversible.

 Some ways in which everyone can help: